joshforester/StageKitPied-DMXified/StageKitPied/dmxified/README.md

 # Introduction

-StageKitPied-DMXified is an expansion of capability of StageKitPied that allows one to map the Xbox 360 lighting, strobe, and fogger instructions sent to the Rock Band StageKit to arbitrary DMX device instructions.
+_**StageKitPied-DMXified**_ is an expansion of capability of StageKitPied that allows one to map the Xbox 360 lighting, strobe, and fogger instructions sent to the Rock Band StageKit to arbitrary DMX device instructions.
 Additionally, one can map the presence/absence of files on the file system to arbitrary DMX device instructions.

-Since the most intuitive use of this latter feature is a stomp/button box attached to the GPIO pins of the Raspberry Pi running StageKitPied-DMXified, system service scripts that create and delete files based on GPIO-wired button presses are provided in this code for your convenience.
+Since the most intuitive use of this latter feature is a stomp/button box attached to the GPIO pins of the Raspberry Pi running _**StageKitPied-DMXified**_, system service scripts that create and delete files based on GPIO-wired button presses are provided in this code for your convenience.
 This feature is, however, not limited to button boxes.
 Since the input is simply the absence/presence of a file, any input (i.e. a web service, home automation device, someone interactively creating/removing the file at a command prompt, etc.) can be used to trigger a mapped DMX output.

-Because both Xbox Rock Band Stage Kit instructions and file absence/presence can be competing inputs for lighting instructions sent to DMX devices, the mapping configuration for StageKitPied-DMXified also supports the overriding of conflicting instructions via a prioritization configuration.
+Because both Xbox Rock Band Stage Kit instructions and file absence/presence can be competing inputs for lighting instructions sent to DMX devices, the mapping configuration for _**StageKitPied-DMXified**_ also supports the overriding of conflicting instructions via a prioritization configuration.

 ## Getting Started